d-code-ltd/wp-fusion-custom-crm/README.md

 ## Features

-* Synchronize data to MailEngine via secure Soap connection.
+* Synchronize data to MailEngine via secure SOAP connection.
 * Semi-bidirectional data sync (Pulling is available, but no webhook support).
-Basically bidirectional sync working triggered by WordPress event (through WP Fusion) but not working directly triggered by MailEngine event.
+Basically bidirectional sync working triggered by WordPress event (through WP Fusion plugin) but not working directly triggered by MailEngine event.

   (Any data change directly in MailEngine not (yet) synchronizing into WordPress automatically.)
 * Leverage data of your WordPress users and send personalized emails to them via MailEngine